Gitnerd-1/ansible-log4j-mitigate-JndiLookup/README.md

-# Ansible log4j mitigate JndiLookup.class
+# Ansible playbook to mitigate log4j JndiLookup.class

 Remove JndiLookup.class from all vulnerable '*.jar' files with Ansible.